sjdronkers/StochSim1/README.md

-# StochSim1
+# Stochastic Simulation Assignment 1

-First assignment for Stochastic Simulation
+Using Monte-Carlo simulations to estima